Human Seminal Vesicles: Structure, Function, and Common Diseases

 4. Structure of seminal vesicles

-An individual seminal vesicle consists of a single coiled tubule in which there are several branching vesicles.
-The tubules of the seminal vesicles are made up of three different layers:
+Each seminal vesicle consists of a coiled tubule with branching vesicles.
+The tubule walls are composed of three layers:

 Human seminal vesicles: structure and function